 Pompeii is located in the center of the Italian peninsula, very close to Naples.
-Its location could not be more perfect: to the north rises the imposing volcano Vesuvius and, to the south, the mythical Amalfi Coast.
-The best way to visit it is to join an organized excursion from Rome, where you will not have to worry about anything but enjoying the route and the visit to this historic city petrified under the lava of Vesuvius.
+Its location could not be more perfect: to the north, rises the imposing volcano Vesuvius and, to the south, the mythical Amalfi Coast.
+The best way to visit it is to join an organized tour from Rome, where you will not have to worry about anything but enjoying the route and the visit to this historic city petrified

 All-inclusive tour to Rome from Pompeii

 This tour is perfect if you want to visit Pompeii during your trip to Rome but don't want to spend a lot of effort (or budget) preparing for the visit.
 Everything is included so you don't have to worry about anything.

 Although Rome is an open-air museum and was the epicenter of Roman civilization, it is worth going to Pompeii to see how they lived.
 The layout of its streets, the structure of their homes, their places of worship and leisure...
 All this and more can be found in one of the most important archaeological parks in the world and a UNESCO World Heritage Site.
 To get the most out of your visit, hire an excursion that allows you to visit the archaeological complex with a guided tour.
 Also, if you wish, you can combine your trip with other nearby destinations such as Naples, Vesuvius or the Amalfi Coast.
 If you like history, architecture or art, do not hesitate to come here and soak up everything you have to see and learn.
 From discovering what happened in Pompeii to admiring -from its ruins- the imposing Vesuvius, the volcano that changed everything.
 And if you are still not convinced, feel free to check out my article on whether Pompeii is worth visiting from Rome.

 Interesting details about the excursions to Pompeii